 Did Someone Say Control?
 Deciding on a Control System Architecture

-What level of experience do your test equipment operators have with any control platform?
+- What level of experience do your organization’s test equipment operators have with any control platform?

-Who will ultimately be responsible for operating and maintaining the system?
+- Who will ultimately be responsible for operating and maintaining the controls system?

-The best outcome when developing a control system architecture is to combine the capabilities/advantages of a DAQ, PLC, and/or BAS into an overall platform that provides:
+The best outcome when developing a control system architecture is to combine the capabilities and advantages of all control platforms including DAQ, PLC, and/or BAS into a cohesive and all-encompassing system that provides: